malsapp/react-native-maformvalidation/README.md

 ## Built-in Rules
 Rule | Description
 ------------ | -------------
-email | Check if value is valide Email or not password | Make sure password is more than 6 characters required | Check if there is a value in the field or not isYouTube | Check if url is valid youtube link or not
+email | Check if the value is valid Email or not password | Make sure password is more than 6 characters required | Check if there is a value in the field or not isYouTube | Check if URL is valid youtube link or not